MattAJ26/E-Commerce-Back-End/README.md

 ![MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-A back-end server and database using SQL to track inventory via associated category, product, and tag tables.
+A back-end server and database using SQL, PostgreSQL, and Sequelize to track inventory via associated category, product, and tag tables.

 ## Table of Contents
 - [Installation](#installation)